DCurrent/Nahoni/README.md

 1. All PHP session methods are now overridden with the Nahoni Library.
 Start a PHP session and set a session variable.
 You should be able to locate the session as a table entry in your RDBMS.

 ```
-// First you need an active PDO connection..
+// First you need an active PDO connection.

 $dsn = 'sqlsrv:Server=RDBMS_HOSTNAME;Database=DATABASE_NAME';
 $user = 'DATABASE_USER_NAME';
 $password = 'DATABASE_USER_PASSWORD';